opentracing/opentracing-javascript/README.md

 *Note: the underlying implementation object is shared between all inclusions of the `opentracing` package, so `initGlobalTracer` needs to only be called once during initialization.*

+## API Documentation

+There is a hosted copy of the current generated [ESDoc API Documentation here](https://doc.esdoc.org/github.com/opentracing/opentracing-javascript/).

 ## Development Information

 *I.e. information for developers working on this package.*